 Talk about first loves.
 Maybe just first crushes.
 It’s a way of tenderly exploring the inner world of your partner’s earliest years.

 Make date night fascinatingly unexpected.
 Try an alternative identity date.
 Make up your own triathlon (competing in air hockey, tongue twisters, and onion ring eating).
 Participate in a mud run.
-Here are 35 ideas for never dull dates.
+Here are 43 ideas for livelier date nights.